KellzCodes/Popcorn-Previews/README.md

     godfather.show_trailer()
 ```

-### show_poster method
+### show poster method
-This method can be called on any Video (Movie or Show) object to launch the object's promotional art work in a web browser.
+The show_poster() method can be called on any Video (Movie or Show) object to launch the object's promotional art work in a web browser.
 This method is useful for testing but is not used in the code that generates the finished web page.

 Method from [media.py](https://github.com/keldavis/kelli_movie_project/blob/master/media.py)